GoogleCloudPlatform/storage-sdrs/readme/README-cloudscheduler.md

 ## Deployment & Configuration

-1) Run the client deployment to deploy the sample client Cloud Functions (including the sample pub/sub topic).
+1) Ensure that you are configuring the scheduler after the client deployment steps have already been executed.
+The Cloud Scheduler depends on the pub/sub and cloud function components already existing in your GCP project.
 See [the Client Cloud Functions README](../sample-client/README-cloudfunctions.md).

 2) Create two respective Cloud Scheduler jobs in the GCP console to trigger the provided sample pub/sub topic and cloud function at the desired frequency.